namiwa/mongo-testing/README.md

 # mongo-testing

-investing a bug relating to mongoimport / mongoexport tool on local mongodb using docker running on windows 10.
+investigating a bug relating to mongoimport / mongoexport tool on local mongodb using docker running on windows 10.